Danny Seraphine: California Transit Authority

 In early 2006, after about 15 years of hiatus from actively playing music, Danny Seraphine debuted a new band, California Transit Authority (CTA), featuring himself on drums, Marc Bonilla on lead guitar, Mick Mahan on bass guitar, Ed Roth and Peter Fish on keyboards, Mike Wallace on guitar, and Tower of Power singer Larry Braggs on vocals.
 Seraphine and Bonilla initially put the band together to play charity benefit shows.
 Their repertoire included several Chicago songs.
 The response from the public was strong enough to persuade Seraphine to continue and write original material with the other band members.
 Bill Champlin's son, Will Champlin, later joined the band as vocalist.

 CTA released their first studio album, Full Circle, on August 14, 2007, followed by a tour of the United States.
 The band's second album Sacred Ground was released on March 21, 2013.
 Former Chicago members like Bill Champlin, Jeff Coffey, Donnie Dacus and Laudir de Oliveira occasionally sat in with the band.
-As of 2022 Jeff Coffey has joined the band on a permanent basis.
+In 2022, Coffey joined the band on a permanent basis.

-The current lineup (as of 2023) is: Danny Seraphine (drums), Jeff Coffey (vocals/bass), Marc Bonilla (guitar/vocals), Travis Davis (bass/vocals), Ed Roth (keyboards), and Jeff Kashiwa (saxophone).
+The current lineup (as of 2023) consists of Seraphine, Coffey, and Bonilla, as well as Travis Davis (bass/vocals), Ed Roth (keyboards), and Jeff Kashiwa (saxophone).